 - Most importantly, the diffusion of information through markets depends on transactions.
 It is not enough to research and publish.
 Financial markets research translates into price information only if it is acted upon.
 In practice, the transformation of research and information into positions is often obstructed by institutional rules and regulations.
 Also, for some institutions market access is limited and trading costs can be prohibitively high.
 For example, in OTC markets bid-offer spreads vary across clients (view post here).
 Moreover, many investment managers simply do not fully trust their researchers.
 Finally, there is evidence that financial decision-making under uncertainty is far from rational and subject to a range of behavioral biases, such as illusion of control, anchoring bias, sunk-cost bias and gambler’s fallacy (view post here).
 Altogether, “obstruction to diffusion” is common and often means that relevant information and research translate into gradual price trends rather than instantaneous price adjustments (view post here).
 This sluggish adjustment seems to go a long way in explaining unexpected deviations of financial markets from a rational expectations equilibrium, including the many so-called ‘puzzles’ in the foreign exchange market (forthcoming post).

-These obstacles to information-efficient investment go some way in explaining why asset reallocation often just follows past performance (view post here) or market capitalization and benchmark index conventions (view post here).
+These obstacles to information-efficient investment go some way in explaining why asset reallocation often just follows past performance (view post here) or simplistic highly stylized factors, such as risk parity and valuation rations (forthcoming post), or market capitalization and benchmark index conventions (view post here).
 Even active portfolio managers often find it more practical to produce “fake alpha” through receiving risk premia on exposure to non-directional conventional factors and strategies rather than to generate true investor value (view post here).
 Information inefficiency also explains why momentum trading has been a profitable trading strategy, even in the best researched and most liquid markets (view post here) and is widely used as trading style to protect against adverse macro trends (view post here).
 Moreover, there is ample evidence of herding and sequential dissemination of information in markets with great macroeconomic importance, including currencies (view post here, and here).
 Above all, these phenomena testify to the sluggishness of market responses to broad shifts in fundamental conditions.